The Muzungu’s travel highlights of 2012 – Uganda travel blog

 We didn’t get to meet The Man With The Hat (The Big Man) either.
 Boo, hoo Valentine’s Day, no red rose, no book deal, not nuffink.

 September saw the launch of the Uganda photo souvenir map Facebook page.
 The Uganda map is designed by Andrew Roberts, a UCF Director and co-editor of the Bradt travel guide.
-Special thanks to ‘Chimp Girl’ Julia Lloyd and Harriet ‘Ebola’ Fowler for commissioning photo maps and for all your support in 2012!
+Special thanks to ‘Chimp Girl’ Julia Lloyd and Harriet ‘Ebola’ Fowler for commissioning photo maps and for all your support!
 Each montage is individually created with your photos and 10% of sales go to the Uganda Conservation Foundation to help fight poaching in the National Parks – now at its worst level in decades.